hanecakr/forests2heritage/docs/Session_4.md

 The existing tree-ring-database makes it possible to present new insights on the historical roof trusses.
 At 982 buildings roof constructions were sampled and analysed -- ending with 13,916 samples.
 The time span reaches from the oldest roof truss at the church in Salzburg dated to 1135, to the youngest one in Vienna dated to 1997.

 69.0% of the sampled elements were made out of Norway spruce followed by Silver fir with 19.6%.
-All other species played a minor role: pine (5.0%), larch (3.6%), Oak (2.7%), followed by few elements made out of Stone pine, elm, beech and poplar.
+All other species played a minor role: pine (5.0%), larch (3.6%), oak (2.7%), followed by few elements made out of Stone pine, elm, beech and poplar.
 The share of wood species represents clearly the huge influence of the alpine region.
 Within the city of Vienna, where all building material was rafted, the amount of spruce wood is 72.3%.
 There were no clearly visible changes in the share of wood species over time.

 The wood species composition in Austria is different to other regions, where often oak is dominating; or tremendous changes in the share can be seen.

-## S4-O-002 (remote) {.unnumbered}
+## S4-O-002 {.unnumbered}

 **A 2ka-long tree-ring chronology for hinoki cypress from central Japan and its dendroarchaeological application**